waja/docker-aptly/docs/README.md

     Also you can use `--driver` option.
 By default it equals to `local`.
 More info is [here](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins#volume-plugins).

-    All of aptly's data (including PGP key and GPG keyrings) is bind mounted outside of the container to preserve it if the container is removed or rebuilt.
+    All of aptly's data (including GPG keyrings) is bind mounted outside of the container to preserve it if the container is removed or rebuilt.

 2. If you want to customize image or build the container locally, **check out this repository and build, otherwise skip this step** and use prepared image from [`DockerHub`](https://hub.docker.com/r/urpylka/aptly):